sophn8/bday_wordclouds/TSwift/README.md

 ![old_taylor](/TSwift/img/old_taylor.jpg)

 Over the summer, I was driving on the I-95 from Rhode Island back to New York.
 Taylor Swift's "Lover" album had just been released.
 I decided to give it a listen.
-Little did I know that I would be stuck with that album on loop for the next three hours because I was driving with my phone out of reach.
-From that experience, I considered myself well-versed in contemporary T.Swift.
-This gained expertise carried into my casual conversations among friends which led to a memorable debate...
+Little did I know that I would be stuck with that album on loop for the next three hours.
+Through that experience, I consider myself well-versed in contemporary T.Swift.
+My expertise carried into my casual conversations among friends which led to a memorable debate...

 # Is T. Swift getting angstier?